kfahn22/gears/README.md

-# gears
-P5 sketches with visualizations of gears
+# P5 sketches with visualizations of gears